Sámi Grand Prix: History

 The first Sámi Grand Prix was held in 1990 with four participants in the yoik category and eight in the song category.
-All but one of the contestants was from the Norwegian side of Sápmi and most of these were from the municipality of Kautokeino.
+All but one of the contestants was from the Norwegian side of Sápmi and most of these were from Kautokeino Municipality.
 Each contestant performed a single yoik or song.
 The winning yoik was Báktevári searat, performed by Johan Anders Eira.
 The winning song was Muital midjiide, performed by Ellen and Magnus Vuolab of the band Sáve.

 In 1993, the Áillohaš Music Award was created.
 It has been awarded every year since then, including 2020, to a Sámi musician to honor their contributions to the diverse world of Sámi music.
 The first recipient of this award was Mari Boine.

 Since 2001, a CD album has been made of the competitors' performances each year, except for in 2014.
 That year's album was not released until the following year, when it was published in conjunction with the 2015 competition as a double CD.

 Sámi Grand Prix had been held every year until 2020, when the entire Sámi Easter Festival was cancelled due to the uncertainty caused by the COVID-19 pandemic and the various restrictions imposed by the governments of the countries the participants live in.
 Even though the festival was cancelled, the 2020 Áillohaš Music Award was still awarded to an accomplished Sámi musician, this time to SlinCraze, a Sámi rapper who has spent more than 15 years so far pioneering new ways to use Northern Sámi in music.

 The following year, the contestants from the cancelled contest were automatically entered into the 2021 edition of the Sámi Grand Prix.
 Due to the ongoing pandemic, the contest was held without a live show and the contestants' prerecorded performances were instead broadcast online.